awsdocs/aws-systems-manager-user-guide/doc_source/auth-and-access-control.md

 ## Access Control<a name="access-control"></a>

 You can have valid credentials to authenticate your requests, but unless you have permissions you cannot create or access Systems Manager resources\.
-For example, you must have permissions to create, view, or delete activations, associations, documents, and Maintenance Windows; to register or deregister instances and patch baselines; and so on\.
+For example, you must have permissions to create, view, or delete activations, associations, documents, and maintenance windows; to register or deregister instances and patch baselines; and so on\.

 The following sections describe how to manage permissions for Systems Manager\.
 We recommend that you read the overview first\.
 +  [Overview of Managing Access Permissions to Your AWS Systems Manager Resources](auth-and-access-control-iam-access-control-identity-based.md)